demisto/content/Packs/Workday/Integrations/WorkdaySignOnEventCollector/README.md

 Use the Workday Sign On Event Collector integration to get sign on logs from Workday.
-This integration was integrated and tested with version v37.0 of Workday Sign On Event Collector
+This integration was integrated and tested with version xx of Workday Sign On Event Collector

 ## Configure Workday Sign On Event Collector on Cortex XSOAR